Understanding the 3 critical KPIs for your online store

 You may have noticed some recurring terms in these articles and have wondered what they really mean and, most importantly, how they affect your business.
 Here’s a breakdown of the three main key indicators and how to include them efficiently in your marketing strategy.

 Online traffic is defined by the total of visits to your website and can come from various sources, such as advertisements and posts on social media, recommendations from your customers, emails or search engines.

 Organic traffic refers to the visits coming from search engines like Google, Yahoo or Bing.
 The secret for good organic traffic?
-We’ve got three letters for you; S. E. O!
+We’ve got three letters for you: SEO (Search Engine Optimization)!
 So how do you ensure that you’re well ranked on main search engines?
-Let’s say, for example, you specialize in swimwear: you’re going to want to be among the first sites that come up when a potential customer types: “bikini”, “bathing suit” and other main keywords associated to your vertical.
-Make sure that those keywords appear in as many pages of your website you can; this will let search engines know you’re a strong reference and expert on this topic, adjusting your ranking accordingly.
+Let’s say, for example, you specialize in swimwear: you’re going to want to be among the first sites that come up when a potential customer types: “bikini”, “bathing suit” and other main keywords associated to your industry category.
+Make sure that those keywords appear in as many pages of your website as possible; this lets search engines know you’re a strong reference and expert on this topic, which positively adjusts your search engine ranking.

 As an online retailer, there are two important questions you should be asking yourself (and getting the answers to) when it comes to your store’s success: